artemgurzhii/jsdom/README.md

 dom.window.ran === 3;
 ```

+This is somewhat-advanced functionality, and we advise sticking to normal DOM APIs (such as `window.eval()` or `document.createElement("script")`) unless you have very specific needs.

 ### Reconfiguring the jsdom with `reconfigure(settings)`

 The `top` property on `window` is marked `[Unforgeable]` in the spec, meaning it is a non-configurable own property and thus cannot be overridden or shadowed by normal code running inside the jsdom, even using `Object.defineProperty`.

 Similarly, at present jsdom does not handle navigation (such as setting `window.location.href === "https://example.com/"`); doing so will cause the virtual console to emit a `"jsdomError"` explaining that this feature is not implemented, and nothing will change: there will be no new `Window` or `Document` object, and the existing `window`'s `location` object will still have all the same property values.

-However, if you're acting from outside the window, e.g. in some test framework that creates jsdoms, you can override both of these using the special `reconfigure()` method:
+However, if you're acting from outside the window, e.g. in some test framework that creates jsdoms, you can override one or both of these using the special `reconfigure()` method:

 ```js
 const dom = new JSDOM();